zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 - Chat Completions (with history)
 - Chat Completions (without history)

-The internal chat completion microflows within the OpenAI connector support `JSON mode`, [function calling](#chatcompletions-functioncalling), and [vision](#chatcompletions-vision).
+The internal chat completion logic within the OpenAI connector supports `JSON mode`, [function calling](#chatcompletions-functioncalling), and [vision](#chatcompletions-vision).
 Make sure to check the actual compatibility of the available models with these functionalities, as this changes over time.
+We will list any specific OpenAI microflow actions from the toolbox below.

+#### JSON mode {#json-mode}

+When JSON mode is used, the model is programmatically instructed to return valid JSON.
+For OpenAI you have to explicitly mention the necessity of a JSON structure in a message in the conversation, e.g. the system prompt.
+Additionally after creating the request, but before passing it to the chat completions operation, you use the toolbox action `Set Response Format` to set the required response format to JSON.

 #### Function Calling {#chatcompletions-functioncalling}

 Function calling enables LLMs to connect with external tools to gather information, execute actions, convert natural language into structured data, and much more.
 Function calling thus enables the model to intelligently decide when to let the Mendix app call one or more predefined function microflows to gather additional information to include in the assistant's response.

 OpenAI does not call the function.
 The model returns a tool called JSON structure that is used to build the input of the function (or functions) so that they can be executed as part of the chat completions operation.
 Functions in Mendix are essentially microflows that can be registered within the request to the LLM​.
 The OpenAI connector takes care of handling the tool call response as well as executing the function microflows until the API returns the assistant's final response.

+This is all part of the implementation that is executed by the GenAI Commons chat completions operations mentioned before.
+As a developer you have to make the system aware of your functions and what these do by registering the function(s) to the request.
+This is done using the GenAI Commons operation [Tools: Add Function to Request](#add-function-to-request) once per function before passing the request to the chat completions operation.

-Function microflows take a single input parameter of type string or no input parameter and must return a string.
+Currently, the connector supports the calling of Function microflows that take a single input parameter of type string or no input parameter and return a string.

 {{% alert color="warning" %}}
 Function calling is a very powerful capability and should be used with caution.
 Function microflows run in the context of the current user, without enforcing entity access.
 You can use `$currentUser` in XPath queries to ensure that you retrieve and return only information that the end-user is allowed to view; otherwise, confidential information may become visible to the current end-user in the assistant's response.